Jason Lee (footballer): Football administration

-In 2013 Lee became the Equalities Education Executive for the Professional Footballers Association (PFA).
+In 2013 Lee became the Equality Education Executive for the Professional Footballers Association (PFA).
+He is a graduate of Staffordshire University having studied for his degree through a partnership between the University and the PFA.

 In popular culture

 Lee was frequently mocked by comedians Frank Skinner and David Baddiel in the 1990s football comedy TV show Fantasy Football League.
 In a series of sketches, Lee was lampooned for his perceived poor footballing ability and his distinctive hairstyle, described as resembling a "pineapple".
 When asked what he made of Baddiel performing in blackface, Lee said: "I'd ask them if they realised the significance of what they were doing.
 It was, looking back, a form of bullying.
 I work in equalities now, and it can affect different people in different ways.
 I don't think people appreciate the possible harm it can cause.
 Not everyone has the make-up to deal with that, and they shouldn't have to."
 In a 2022 interview, Skinner said their behaviour had been unacceptable: "Looking back, it was a bullying campaign.
 And it's awful.
 And yeah, I'm ashamed of it ...
 It wouldn't be too much to say we're both deeply ashamed."
+David Baddiel featured on Lee's podcast, during which he apologised unreservedly for what Baddiel termed racist behaviour.
+The interview is the most successful on the 'absoluteleepodcast' podcast, earning 59,000 views on YouTube (Jan 2024 data).